-The Accreditation Council for Business Schools and Programs (ACBSP), 7007 College Boulevard, Suite 420, Overland Park, KS 66211, 913-339-9356, accredits the following programs of the Colangelo College of Business: Bachelor of Science in Accounting, Bachelor of Science in Applied Management, Bachelor of Science in Business Administration, Bachelor of Science in Business Administration with an Emphasis in Business Intelligence, Bachelor of Science in Business Management, Bachelor of Science in Entrepreneurial Studies, Bachelor of Science in Finance and Economics, Bachelor of Science in Marketing, Bachelor of Science in Sports Management, Master of Science in Accounting, Master of Business Administration with an Emphasis in Accounting, Master of Business Administration with an Emphasis in Finance, Master of Business Administration with an Emphasis in Marketing, Master of Business Administration with an Emphasis in Marketing, Master of Business Administration with an Emphasis in Strategic Human Resource Management, and Doctor of Business Administration with an Emphasis in Management.
-The ACBSP requires each school to submit a periodic Quality Assurance Report that summarizes recent activity regarding compliance with ACBSP standards.
+The Accreditation Council for Business Schools and Programs (ACBSP), 7007 College Boulevard, Suite 420, Overland Park, KS 66211, 913-339-9356, accredits the following programs of the Colangelo College of Business: Bachelor of Science in Accounting, Bachelor of Science in Applied Management, Bachelor of Science in Business Administration, Bachelor of Science in Business Administration with an Emphasis in Business Intelligence, Bachelor of Science in Business Management, Bachelor of Science in Entrepreneurial Studies, Bachelor of Science in Finance and Economics, Bachelor of Science in Marketing, Bachelor of Science in Sports Management, Master of Science in Accounting, Master of Business Administration, Master of Business Administration with an Emphasis in Accounting, Master of Business Administration with an Emphasis in Finance, Master of Business Administration with an Emphasis in Health Systems Management, Master of Business Administration with an Emphasis in Marketing, Master of Business Administration with an Emphasis in Strategic Human Resource Management, and Doctor of Business Administration with an Emphasis in Management, and Doctor of Business Administration with an Emphasis in Schelor of Business Administration with an Emphasis in Strategic Human Resource Management, and Doctor of Business Administration with an Emphasis in Management, Schelor of Business Administration with an Emphasis in Strategic Human Resource Management, and Doctor of Business Administration with an Emphasis in Management, Schelor of Business Administration with an Emphasis in Strategic Human Resource Management, and Doctor of Business Administration with an Emphasis in Management, Schelor of Business Administration with an Emphasis in Strategic Human Resource Management, and Doctor of Business Administration with an Emphasis in Management, Schelor of Business Administration with an Emphasis in Schelor of Business Administration with an Emphasis in Schelor of Business Administration with an Emphasis in Schelor of Business Adminis submit a periodic Quality Assurance Report that summarizes recent activity regarding compliance with ACBSP standards.
 View our most recent ACBSP Quality Assurance Report.
 View the results of the Undergraduate Business Field Test.